IBM/workshop-cpd-credit-risk-apr-2022/workshop/README.md

-# Analyzing Credit Risk with Cloud Pak for Data on OpenShift
+## Analyzing Credit Risk data with Cloud Pak for Data on OpenShift

 Welcome to our workshop!
 In this workshop we'll be using the Cloud Pak for Data platform to Collect Data, Organize Data, Analyze Data, and Infuse AI into our applications.
 The goals of this workshop are: